 With a faculty of award-winning scholars, researchers and industry-connected professionals, students receive quality instruction with a real-world approach.
-La Roche professors are experts in their fields of study, and more than 85 percent of them hold their terminal degrees.
+La Roche professors are experts in their fields of study, and more than 85 percent of them hold terminal degrees.

 Individualized attention from faculty is one of La Roche’s best benefits.
 A 13:1 student-faculty ratio ensures that students receive personalized attention, and professors are dedicated to helping students achieve their academic and career goals.

-Faculty utilizes technology, Internet-based learning and SMART Board lessons so that students understand course material at a deeper level.
+Faculty utilizes technology, Internet-based learning, and SMART Board lessons so that students understand course material at a deeper level.
 For instance, while completing their reading practicum, students majoring in education receive virtual coaching via bug-in-the-ear technology.
-This mobile technology allows professors to offer live instruction using Bluetooth headsets, web cams and Skype to improve a student’s field experience.
+This mobile technology allows professors to offer live instruction using Bluetooth headsets, webcams and Skype to improve a student’s field experience.

 Situated on more than 40 acres, La Roche’s residential campus is conveniently located just 15 minutes from downtown Pittsburgh.
-With a major metropolitan area so nearby, students experience the city’s rich culture through world-class performances, renowned museums, exciting nightlife and professional sporting events.
+With a major metropolitan area nearby, students experience the city’s rich culture through world-class performances, renowned museums, exciting nightlife and professional sporting events.